vladimir-karlov/psd2html-job/README.md

 ## Step 4

-Log in to the Vagrant machine and start the web server:
+Log in to the Vagrant machine and start the web server from terminal:

 ```
 cd psd2html-job